 Discovery Day goes public

-The Yukon Order of Pioneer's convince the Territorial Council of Yukon to recognize Discovery Day as public holiday
+The Yukon Order of Pioneers convinces the Territorial Council of Yukon to recognize Discovery Day as a public holiday.

 The first capital of Yukon is founded

-Skookum Jim Mason discovers gold at Bonanza Creek in Yukon
+A Yukon native man, Keish, also known among the whites as Skookum Jim Mason, discovers gold at Bonanza Creek in Yukon.

 Discovery Day Activities

-Because Discovery Day is such a popular holiday, you can typically find festivals that last all weekend long.
-For example, visit the festival at Dawson City which features a Can-Can dancer show, golf tournament, face painting, arts and crafts, walking tours, and writing competitions.
-Just be sure to allot extra travel time as traffic tends to be heavy on these days.
+Because Discovery Day is such a popular holiday, some festivals last all weekend long.
+The festival at Dawson City features a Can-Can dance show, face painting, arts and crafts and writing competitions.
+Just be sure to allot extra travel time as local traffic tends to be heavy on these days.

 Broaden your knowledge

 Take a trip to the Klondike Gold Rush National Historic Park for free tours, Junior Ranger activities for the kids, camping and hiking.
 There are also informative books and movies you can watch, like "Call of the Klondike: A True Gold Rush."